parthd06/Covid-19DataAnalysis/README.md

 [](https://user-images.githubusercontent.com/56031116/153548747-e7461c4c-a8c6-428b-ac5f-b181856e4174.mp4)

+## Inspiration

+- To test the understanding & apply the concepts learned from an IBM Data Science Specialization course.
+- To learn more about visualization techniques & tryout different plotting techniques.

 ## Executed Cells from the Notebook
 Checkout the Notebook with all the executed cells to see the results for each plots in this Html version of the notebook @[Notebook](https://parthd06.github.io/Covid-19Analysis/).